Martin Scorsese: Filmography

-As of 2025, Scorsese has directed 25 full-length films and 16 full-length documentary films.
+As of 2025, Scorsese has directed 26 full-length narrative films and 16 full-length documentary films.

 Other work

 Film preservation

 Scorsese had been at the forefront in film preservation and restoration ever since 1990, when he created The Film Foundation, a non-profit film organization which collaborates with film studios to restore prints of old or damaged films.
 Scorsese launched the organization with Woody Allen, Robert Altman, Francis Ford Coppola, Clint Eastwood, Stanley Kubrick, George Lucas, Sydney Pollack, Robert Redford, and Steven Spielberg, who all sat on the foundation's original board of directors.
 In 2006, Paul Thomas Anderson, Wes Anderson, Curtis Hanson, Peter Jackson, Ang Lee and Alexander Payne joined them.
 In 2015, Christopher Nolan also joined the board.
 Recent members include Spike Lee, Sofia Coppola, Guillermo del Toro, Barry Jenkins, Lynne Ramsay, Joanna Hogg and Kathryn Bigelow.

 The foundation has restored more than 800 films from around the world and conducts a free educational curriculum for young people on the language and history of film.
 Scorsese and the Foundation spearheaded fundraising for the film restoration of Michael Powell, and Emeric Pressburger's The Red Shoes (1948).
 For his advocacy in film restoration he received the Robert Osborne Award at the 2018 TCM Film Festival.
 The award was given to Scorsese as "an individual who has significantly contributed to preserving the cultural heritage of classic films".

-In November 2020, the Criterion Channel released a 30-minute video titled, 30 Years of The Film Foundation: Martin Scorsese and Ari Aster in Conversation, celebrating the "mission, evolution, and ongoing work of The Film Foundation".
+In November 2020, The Criterion Channel released a 30-minute video titled, 30 Years of The Film Foundation: Martin Scorsese and Ari Aster in Conversation, celebrating the "mission, evolution, and ongoing work of The Film Foundation".
 Scorsese stated as of 2020, the Foundation has helped restore 850 films.

+On April 20, 2024, Scorsese partnered with Seth MacFarlane to showcase Back From the Ink: Restored Animated Shorts at the 2024 TCM Classic Film Festival.
+Macfarlane and Scorsese funded the restoration, and worked with the UCLA Film and Television Archive and The Film Foundation with Paramount Pictures Archives.